nemonik/hands-on-DevOps-gen2/README.md

 localhost                  : ok=135  changed=65   unreachable=0    failed=0    skipped=34   rescued=0    ignored=1
 ```

-If `failed ` is something other than `0` then you have an issue to debug.
+If `failed ` equals something other than `0` then you have an issue to debug.
 Debuging will require you to review the task that resulted in the failure likely the last task run.
 Review the output, determine what playbook you were in, open and review the playbook and the offending task and then try the equivalent in the command line to debug the issue.
 The host may be in a state the playbook cannot handle.
 Perhaps a dependency is missing.
 Perhaps.
 Perhaps.
 Perhaps.

 The result is the following factory